Part 6: Exemptions - Part D: Agricultural Premises

 Maber v Wand (VO) [1963] LT 3 RVR 429

-Forrest (VO) re The Appeals of [1981] LT 21 RVR 66
+re The Appeals of Forrest (VO) [1981] LT 21 RVR 66

 8. Vineyards and winery buildings

 Vineyards are exempt as ‘agricultural land’.
 Provided all the grapes processed come from the viticulturists’ own vineyards the processing of the grapes should be regarded as incidental to the agricultural operation of growing the grapes.
-Processing in this context is to be taken to include bottling and storage of wine awaiting sale and buildings used for this purpose are exempt under Sch 5 para (3)(a).
+Processing in this context is to be taken to include bottling and storage of wine awaiting sale and buildings used for this purpose are exempt under Sch 5 paragraph (3)(a).
+If the viticulturist processes grapes produced by other vineyards occupied by other producers, none of the buildings so used will be exempt.

 9. Grain stores